 Loneliness can cause inflammation within the cells of the body, and in otherwise healthy people isolation can be just as dangerous as having high cholesterol or even smoking.
 (This is tricky for someone like me – an extreme introvert who requires enormous amounts of solitude in order to recharge my batteries.
 I counteract that by spending time in remote nature – another effective way to get emotional-stroke needs met – and by keeping a tuned ear on my own thoughts).

 When we take the time to actually witness our own thoughts as they occur, we recognize that they are often centered in the future or the past, which is usually not calming to our bodies.

-New research from a longterm aging study reveals that happy people not only enjoy life more, but also have more life to enjoy.
+New research from a longterm aging study reveals that happy people not only enjoy life more, but also have more lifespan in which to enjoy it.
 This is why it can be enormously helpful for us to pay close attention to our thoughts, and then re-direct them when we witness ourselves thinking with negativity.